-A Public Interest Certificate (PIC) is a document issued by the Secretary of Infrastructure, Transport, Cities and Regional Development (or their delegate) in accordance with section 22 of the Government Procurement (Judicial Review) Act 2018 [the GP (JR) Act].
+A Public Interest Certificate (PIC) is a document issued by the Secretary of the department (or their delegate) in accordance with section 22 of the Government Procurement (Judicial Review) Act 2018 [the GP (JR) Act].

 A PIC will state that it is not in the public interest for a particular procurement process to be suspended while applications for injunctions are being considered, or complaints are being investigated, under the GP (JR) Act.

 A Public Interest Certificate should only be issued in a situation where a suspension would result in a real adverse consequence for the public interest, such as in relation to the health, national security, safety, public security or economic or financial well-being of the people of Australia or the functioning of any portion of the Commonwealth Government.
 Such an adverse impact on the public interest should exceed the right of any aggrieved supplier to have the covered procurement suspended.

 A Public Interest Certificate may be issued at any stage during the covered procurement process, however it is considered good practice to determine if a public interest certificate will be required as soon as possible in the procurement process (and prior to any potential complaints).

 The following PICs have been issued by the department:

 10019189 Environmental Assessment Package for the Airspace and Flight Path Design for Western Sydney International Airport PIC